TIBCONL/tibcodatascienceworkshop/Readme.md

     2. Logistic Regression
     3. Gradient Boosting Classification

-@TODO: Add some short description about these models.

 7. Link the operators to the 'Train Data' node and configure the model nodes with 'Dependent Column': 'class' (which contains the values good or bad) and for 'Select Columns': 'All columns'.

 ![alt_text](images/image7.png "image_tooltip")